taraqfarhan/caesar-cipher/README.md

 # caesar-cipher

-Lightweight python CLI tool that lets you encode or decode text using a Caesar (letter‑rotation) cipher with customizable shift amounts.
+Lightweight python CLI tool that lets you encode or decode text using a Caesar (letter‑rotation) cipher with any shift amounts.
 The only requirement is __python3__.

 # Usages
 ```sh